How to Import From China in 6 Steps: 2023 Guide

 Why Are Chinese Products Less Expensive?

-Government promotion: China promotes and boosts the competitiveness of its exports through means such as the establishment of special economic zones, tax and financial benefits, subsidized utilities, duty drawback, export insurances, and exchange rate management.
+- Government promotion: China promotes exports through the establishment of special economic zones, tax and financial benefits, subsidized utilities, duty drawback, export insurances, and exchange rate management.

 Step 2: Find Chinese Wholesale Suppliers